-The FDA is now recommending that opioid painkillers be reclassified as Schedule II medication, up from Schedule III (For a description of each of the 5 Schedules, see here.)
+The FDA is now recommending that opioid painkillers be reclassified as Schedule II medication, up from Schedule III (For a description of each of the 5 Schedules, see our blog on drug classification schedules.)
 There are a few more approval processes to go through, but this proposal is expected to pass.
 This change will mean that patients have to see their doctor every 3 months, rather than 6, for a refill.
 Also, pharmacists will have higher reporting standards and patients will have to go to the pharmacy in person, rather than having the doctor phone it in, along with other inconveniences designed to make “prescription shopping” and using multiple pharmacies more difficult.

 Death isn’t the only medical cost of addiction.
 For every 1 death from prescription drugs, the CDC estimates there are:

 - 32 ER visits for misuse and abuse

 - 130 people who abuse or are dependent

 Here’s what Dr. Sanjay Gupta had to say about the addictive nature of painkillers, via CNN: